-The early development of orthopedagogics was closely related to the activities of the Child Guidance Institute that was established as early as 1929 in the Department of Social Work.
+The early development of orthopedagogics is closely related to the activities of the Child Guidance Institute, which is established as early as 1929 in the Department of Social Work.

-With the inclusion of this Institute in the Faculty of Education in 1940, under the initiative of Prof. B. F. Nel, a shift of emphasis occurred towards an educational orientation in dealing with the exceptional child.
-This was the origin of orthopedagogics as a sub-discipline of pedagogics.
-The boundary between pedagogics and orthopedagogics, however, was not clearly defined.
+With the inclusion of this Institute in the Faculty of Education in 1940, under the initiative of Prof. B. F. Nel, a shift of emphasis occurs towards an educational orientation in dealing with the exceptional child.
+This is the origin of orthopedagogics ,as a subdiscipline of pedagogics.
+The boundary between pedagogics and orthopedagogics, however, is not clearly defined.

-During the 1960's orthopedagogues based in Europe exercised considerable influence on the Institute's approach to the exceptional child.
-The emphasis fell strongly on the concept of handicap, although the Institute dealt more specifically with children with learning difficulties and character flaws.
-Assistance was geared toward attaining education aims and more specifically to molding a child's character.
+During the 1960's, orthopedagogues based in Europe exercises considerable influence on the Institute's approach to the exceptional child.
+The emphasis falls strongly on the concept of handicap, although the Institute deals more specifically with children with learning difficulties and character flaws.
+Assistance is geared toward attaining education aims and, more specifically, to molding a child's character.
 The orthopedagogic nature of the assistance is found in the extraordinary steps taken to achieve these aims.
-The differentness of the exceptional child was an important point of departure for the orthopedagogics of that time.
+The differentness of the exceptional child are an important point of departure for the orthopedagogics of that time.

-In striving for a better understanding of the exceptional child, excellent progress was made with regard to establishing an orthopedagogic practice of diagnosis in which the wholeness of the child was respected and the diagnosis was aimed at elucidating a child's total structure of personhood.
+In striving for a better understanding of the exceptional child, excellent progress is made in establishing an orthopedagogic practice of diagnosis, in which the wholeness of the child is respected, and the diagnosis is aimed at elucidating a child's total structure of personhood.

-The help given had a strongly pedagogic character.
-Pedotherapy was defined as re-education because it was aimed at correcting or reforming unsatisfactory aspects of a child's person-structure by spiritually molding him since this could not be achieved via the usual channels of educating.
-Therefore, pedotherapy was initially largely an applied logotherapy which qualified as pedotherapy because it was practiced within the framework of the pedagogic situation.
-Particular use was made of playing, drawing and discussing as forms of therapy.
+The help given has a strongly pedagogical character.
+Pedotherapy is defined as re-education because it is aimed at correcting or reforming unsatisfactory aspects of a child's person-structure by spiritually molding him/her since this could not be achieved via the usual channels of educating.
+Therefore, pedotherapy is initially largely an applied logotherapy, which qualifies as pedotherapy because it is practiced within the framework of the pedagogical situation.
+Use is made of playing, drawing ,and discussing, as forms of therapy.

-Although orthopedagogics was established as a part-discipline of pedagogics in the 1960's, it was not until the late seventies that its specialized function became truly differentiated.
-Until then it drew on the insights of both psychological and pedagogical perspectives for its own theory and practice.
-It was the explication of categories and criteria of the pedagogic structure by didactic, fundamental, psycho and socio sub-disciplines of pedagogics that made it possible to reflect on the essential nature of a particular problematic situation of educating from an independent orthopedagogic perspective.
+Although orthopedagogics is established as a part-discipline of pedagogicsin the 1960's, it is not until the late seventies that its specialized function becomes truly differentiated.
+Until then, it draws on the insights of both psychological and pedagogical perspectives for its own theory and practice.
+It is the explication of categories and criteria of the pedagogical structure by didactic, fundamental, psycho and socio sub-disciplines of pedagogics, which make it possible to reflect on the essential nature of a particular problematic situation of educating, from an independent orthopedagogic perspective.

-Since its establishment as an independent academic department, the Department of Orthopedagogics has attempted to reveal, in terms of categories and criteria, the essentials of a particular problematic situation of educating and to design a practice for rectifying what is problematic.
-Particular emphasis was placed on a child inadequately actualizing his potential and on the inadequate support and guidance provided by the adult.
-Problematic educating has been described and explained in terms of the distorted and inadequate implementation of the essentials of educating.
-The orthopedagogic approach also implies the identification of how and where the pedagogic essentials are not properly actualized.
-Such a description of problematic educating requires a convergence of pedagogic insights gained from the various pedagogic sub-disciplines.
+Since its establishment as an independent academic department, the Department of Orthopedagogics attempts to reveal, in terms of categories and criteria, the essentials of a particular problematic situation of educating, and to design a practice for rectifying what is problematic.
+Specific emphasis is placed on a child inadequately actualizing his/her potential, and on the inadequate support and guidance provided by the adult.
+Problematic educating is described and explained in terms of the distorted and inadequate implementation of the essentials of educating.
+The orthopedagogic approach also implies the identification of how and where the pedagogical essentials are not properly actualized.
+Such a description of problematic educating requires a convergence of pedagogical insights gained from the various pedagogic subdisciplines.

 Orthopedagogic intervention to assist an exceptional child is a complex procedure in which diagnosis and pedotherapy are the most important components.
-Diagnosis is essentially concerned with revealing the problematic aspects of the dynamics of educating in terms of the quality of implementing the pedagogic essences.
+Diagnosis is essentially concerned with revealing the problematic aspects of the dynamics of educating in terms of the quality of implementing the pedagogical essences.
 This also implies that the nature of the retardation of a child's progress toward adulthood be specified.